 Step-by-Step Procedures to Prepare Bond Amortization Schedule in Excel

 There will be two easy steps to create a bond amortization schedule in Excel.
 Firstly, we will set up the dataset for this.
-Moreover, we will use different types of cell reference in this article.
+Moreover, we will use different types of cell references in this article.
 Lastly, we will prepare the schedule using various formulas.

 Step 1: Setting Up Dataset

 We will input the required values in this step.
 The maturity value of the bond is $500,000.
 The duration is 3 years.
 The coupon rate and yield are 15% and 12%, respectively.
-The interest payment is due semiannually.
+The interest payment is due semi-annually.
 Moreover, the settlement date is January 1, 2019.
 Moreover, we will use the DATE, YEAR, MONTH, and DAY functions in this step.

-- To begin with, type the following values.
+• To begin with, type the following values.

-- Then, Type this formula to enter the settlement date.
+• Then, Type this formula to enter the settlement date.
 You can type this manually, however, it is better to input the date using this function.

 =DATE(2019,1,1)

-- Next, type another formula to calculate the maturity date.
+• Next, type another formula to calculate the maturity date.
 We are finding the year value from the settlement date and adding the terms to it.
 Then, we are keeping the month and day the same as the settlement date.

 =DATE(YEAR(F9)+F5,MONTH(F9),DAY(F9))